What is a semi-structured interview?

-Semi-structured interviews actually began in the health care industry as a way to get more detailed information from patients and focus groups beyond the basic questionnaire.
+Semi-structured interviews actually began in the healthcare industry as a way to get more detailed information from patients and focus groups beyond the basic questionnaire.
 This makes sense, as qualitative interviews are one of the most effective ways to accurately understand what a person is experiencing.
 Many people conducting research studies, social sciences students, for example, also conduct semi-structured interviews to get answers about people's real-world experiences.

 Like any job interview, a semi-structured interview is designed to determine whether or not a candidate fits the job placement that they have applied for.
 You can conduct a semi-structured interview in many different ways: face to face, over the phone, group interview, and even through remote working tools like Zoom.
 Interview data is still collected via general questions and the candidate will still be expected to provide relatively quick answers, but the difference is that they will be open-ended questions.